-Grand Canyon offers some of the most challenging hiking and backpacking found anywhere in North America.
-Steep trails, intense heat, fast changing weather, and elusive water and shade combine to make for harsh conditions - even on a good day.
-Over 250 visitors are evacuated from the Canyon for medical emergencies by the park service Search and Rescue team each year.
-Proper planning and training is imperative.
+Hiking is wonderful way to experience the Grand Canyon’s rich natural beauty and immense size.
+The canyon offers some of the most challenging hiking and backpacking found anywhere in North America.
+Steep trails, intense heat, fast changing weather, and elusive water and shade combine to make for harsh conditions — even on a good day.

 The reward for those willing to make the effort, a mere fraction of the visiting public, is a chance to marvel at the unfolding beauty of the Inner Canyon.
 For those that are capable it is truly an experience not to be missed.